nateraluis/luisnatera.com/_posts/2022-12-01-advent-of-code-day-1.md

 ### Part 2

-The second parth of the challenge was to find the three Elves who have the most calories in their food, and sum the calories count to get the toal of calories by the top three Elves.
+The second part of the challenge was to find the three Elves who have the most calories in their food, and sum the calories count to get the total of calories by the top three Elves.

 To solve this part one can sum all the calories by Elf and then sort the list by the sum, or one can use a [Heap queue](https://en.wikipedia.org/wiki/Heap_(data_structure)), that was the way I went for.
 It was a nice way to get to know about Heap queues.

 The solution is as follows:

 ```python
 import heapq